wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.5-dev1 =

+* Improved YouTube video preview image selection by comparing all available sizes and choosing the largest.

 = Version 6.4 =

 * Improved CSS on the Social Sharing settings page for smaller displays (metaboxes align into a single column).